-For a client, this can create a perception we are procrastinating but the reality is we are using our experience to solve the problem.
-When it comes to maintenance plumbing hiring an experienced specialist who is older and wiser will always remove the misconceptions.
+For a client, this can create a perception we are procrastinating, but the reality is we are using our experience to solve the problem.
+When it comes to maintenance plumbing, hiring an experienced specialist who is older and wiser will always remove the misconceptions.

-Regrettably, plumbers are only remembered for the terrible events that occur such as a burst pipe or overflowing sewage.
+Regrettably, plumbers are only remembered for the terrible events that occur, such as a burst pipe or overflowing sewage.
 Due to the emergency type situations that most people call a plumber, there are numerous misconceptions about what a plumber can do and cannot do quickly.
-In too many circumstances this is aligned to the cost rather than the outcome.
+In too many circumstances, this is aligned to the cost rather than the outcome.

-Do yourself favour always and engage a plumber that is clearly experienced and been around a while.
-Above all else avoid the temptation to get plumbing quotes over the phone.
+Do yourself a favour always and engage a plumber that is clearly experienced and been around a while.
+Above all else, avoid the temptation to get plumbing quotes over the phone.
 You need to ensure that your plumber comes to the site and undertakes a thorough site inspection before any work is undertaken.

-If you need assistance on any plumbing, drainage or gas problem call us 24/7 on (07) 55804311 as we have 43 years of experience in solving dilemmas that others cannot.
+If you need assistance on any plumbing, drainage or gas problem, call us 24/7 on (07) 55804311 as we have 43 years of experience in solving dilemmas that others cannot.

 This Christmas I can guarantee that burst plastic water reticulation pipes or burst flexi hoses will create more emotional stress and insurance claims than fires and burglaries combined.